 On that note, cutting the rope to your desired length is no easy task.
-You're going to need a tool much burlier than scissors to get it done.
+You'll need a tool much burlier than scissors to get it done.
 Also, we weren't thrilled with the performance of the bearings on this model.
-During our spin timing test, the handles on the DEGOL barely spun for one second.
-Despite these flaws, the DEGOL is the way to go for those shopping for a jump rope on a budget.
+During our spin timing test, the handles on the DEgoL barely spun for one second.
+Despite these flaws, we recommend the DEgoL for those shopping for a jump rope on a budget.

 Who doesn't remember a segmented jump rope from their childhood?
-The Champion Sports PR9 Plastic Segmented model offers a classic design that brings back memories or helps create new ones.
+The Champion Sports 9-Foot Segmented model offers a classic design that brings back memories or helps create new ones.
 This jump rope is available in an array of sizes ranging from 6 feet for smaller people up to 16 feet in case you have three people or more for group hopping fun.
 If you're looking for an entertaining way to keep the family active, this is a very affordable way to get it done.

 Why You Should Trust Us